jundi69/pccl/docs/md/2_GettingStarted.md

 - `pcclOptimizeTopology` will establish p2p connections to newly designated neighboring peers if the topology changes in much the same way that `pcclOptimizeTopology` will, with the difference of not accepting brand-new peers into the run.
+However, the world size can still change when peers leave!
-You can expect the world size to not change when invoking `pcclOptimizeTopology`.
+  It is recommended that the world size is re-obtained after invoking `pcclOptimizeTopology`.

 #### The recommended pattern for a loop iteration is thus as follows: